MIBFB-COLLAB/message_in_a_bottle_backend/README.md

 ## About The Project

 Message in a Bottle is an application where users can discover stories about the communities around them.
 This app was designed as a way to interact with cities, neighborhoods, and the people that inhabit them.
-The Message in a Bottle backend is built with a Django framework, that stores story and user data through PostgresQL.
+The Message in a Bottle backend is built with a Django framework that stores story and user data through PostgreSQL.
 We expose this data to our frontend team to build out the user interface.

 ### Learning Goals